 Businesses without alarms are more likely to be burglarized than those that do have them.
 But even a great alarm system won’t always stop the most tenacious burglars from trying.
-The good news is, business security systems that protect retail, dealerships, schools, warehouses, construction sites, mom and pop shops, residences, and more, are evolving.
+Business security systems that protect retail, dealerships, schools, warehouses, construction sites, mom and pop shops, residences, and more, are evolving.
 And modern technology is leading to higher apprehension rates, fewer false alarms, and more comprehensive protection.

 That’s right.
-Video Verification lets operators catch burglars in the act, and deploy police officers to the site while the crime is in progress.
+Video Verification lets operators catch burglars in the act.
+Therefore, they are able to deploy police officers to the site while the crime is in progress.

 A promising prospect, given the impact, both financial and emotional, a burglary can have on business.

 Video verification makes security systems more efficient and effective, but it’s still relatively unknown to many business owners.